Documentation Index

 Document permissions metadata

 The source connector outputs any permissions information that it can find in the source location about the processed source documents and associates that information with each corresponding element that is generated.
-This permissions information is output into thepermissions_data
+This permissions information is output into thepermissions_data field, which is within the

-field.
+data_source field under the element’s metadata field.
 This information lists the users or groups, if any, that have

 permissions to read, update, or delete the element’s associated source document.